In-Studio and Virtual Class Options

 Pilates is an unregulated field, which means that anyone can say that they teach Pilates.
 It is extremely important to know your teacher’s Pilates credentials not only to gain the benefits from Pilates, but also to avoid serious injury.

 As you interview Pilates teachers, consider asking your teacher what his or her “Pilates lineage” is.
 Joseph Pilates had many students who went on to train the next generation of teachers, thus preserving the essence of the Method.
-Some of Joseph Pilates’ students who went on to teach were: Romana Kryzanowska (my mentor), Eve Gentry, Carola Trier, Naja Cori, Kathy Grant, Bruce King, Robert Fitzgerald, and Ron Fletcher.
+Some of Joseph Pilates’ students who went on to teach were: Romana Kryzanowska (my mentor), Eve Gentry, Carola Trier, Naja Cori, Kathy Grant, Bruce King, Robert Fitzgerald, Ron Fletcher, and Jerome Andrews.